ABOUT DR. MARK

 My most memorable and cherished training experience was working with primarily homeless individuals at a clinic in Los Angeles' Skid Row.
 It was there that I learned that everyone, regardless of socioeconomic status, age, race, nationality, gender, sexual orientation, faith, etc., desires to be loved, accepted, and to belong.
 We all want the same things in life, but our particular struggles or life circumstances might look a little different.

-I currently provide mental health treatment to youth and adults and psychological education and training to nonprofits and the Christian community in the Greater Seattle Area.
+I currently provide mental health treatment to adults and psychological education and training to nonprofits and the Christian community in the Greater Seattle Area.
+I am also approved to provide clinical supervision to psychological trainees and mental health counselor associates in Washington state.
 I am passionate about de-stigmatizing mental illness, equipping communities to care for its members, and integrating faith and psychology.

 Christian Association of For Psychological Studies (CAPS)